jdoleary/Eden/tasks/CurrentTasks.md

 Found using `rm -rf ./eden-md-out/my-digital-garden && time ./run.sh`
 ### Eden Results:
 Results in seconds
+Note: the folder of 4000 markdown files is about 4MB

 |# of md files|Eden|Astro|Eleventy|Gatsby|Hugo|
 |---|---|---|---|---|---|
 |250|0.656|2.270|0.584|14.462|0.071|